jeffminlin/vmcnet/README.md

 ```
 Other optimizers and hyperparameters can be configured following the options in vmcnet/train/default_config.py.

-### Other
+## Cite

-The paper which originally introduced this repository can be found at https://doi.org/10.1016/j.jcp.2022.111765, which can be cited via:
+The paper which originally introduced this repository can be found at https://doi.org/10.1016/j.jcp.2022.111765 and can be cited via:
 ```
 @article{lin2023explicitly,
   title={Explicitly antisymmetrized neural network layers for variational Monte Carlo simulation},